 You will require a professional Honda Diagnostic Scanner to reset your FCW system completely.
 It cannot be reset from any buttons on the vehicles.

-It will also reset the FCW system and all other systems in your vehicle.
+It will also reset your vehicle’s FCW system and all other systems.
 The date and time on your infotainment system will also require readjustment afterward.

 How Do I Recalibrate My FCW?